input-output-hk/plutus-pioneer-program/code/week03/README.md

 ## Example - Vesting

-Imagine you want to give a gift of Ada to a child, but you only want the child to have access to the Ada when he or she turns eighteen.
+Imagine you want to give a gift of Ada to a child.
+You want the child to own the Ada, but you only want the child to have access to it he or she turns eighteen.

+Using Plutus, it is very easy to implement a vesting scheme like that.

+We start by copying the IsData function, the one we modified at the start of the lecture, into a new module called Vesting.

+The first step is to think about the *Datum* and *Redeemer*.

+For *Datum* it makes sense to have two pieces of information:

+- The beneficiary
+- The deadline

+So, let's define this type:

+    data VestingDatum = VestingDatum
+        { beneficiary :: PubKeyHash
+        , deadline    :: Slot
+        } deriving Show

+    PlutusTx.unstableMakeIsData ''VestingDatum

+In this case, we don't need any information in the *Redeemer*, because all the information we need about the entity that can claim the Ada and the time is contained in the *Context*.

+    mkValidator :: VestingDatum -> () -> ScriptContext -> Bool

+We need to check two conditions.

+1. That only the correct beneficiary can unlock a UTxO sitting at this address.
+This we can validate by checking that the benficiary's signature is included in the transaction.
+2. That this transaction is only executed after the deadline is reached.